 There’s no nice way to say this: sometimes life sucks.
-It can feel like life is conspiring against us, like people are out to screw us over.
+It can feel like life is conspiring against us and like people are out to screw us over.
+But what if life is happening for you, not to you?

 Where this becomes a problem is when we stay in those thoughts.
 A brief visit to that place is inevitable.
 Living in that place is does you no favors.